fedorenchik/PlanetVim/docs/ACCEPTANCE.md

 This record covers PlanetVim **0.1.0-rc.1**, implemented on **2026-09-08** from baseline `f75c805a`.
 The source is a release candidate.
 Native Windows hosted CI and external SDK/target acceptance remain release gates; checked-in automation is not evidence that those jobs ran.

+## Contextual right-click menus — 2026-09-17

+The native editor popup adapts to selections, editing mode, writable state, filetype, language-server capabilities and special buffers.
+The builder is autoloaded on use; GTK tab labels retain their native menu.
+Third-party plugin sources are unchanged.

+Linux validation:

+- **91/91 GUI test files passed on GVim 9.2.1011, zero skips.** The final terminal mouse handling and teaching-hint changes also passed the seven-file focused suite on both the host and minimum **GVim 9.1.0016**.
+- New checks cover mode/selection/view preservation, clipboard behavior, read-only buffers, independent location-list history, links/diffs, hidden terminal jobs, lazy loading and mode-specific hints.
+Existing plugin fixtures now exercise file-tree reveal/copy and actual LSP navigation and formatting through the popup, including selection formatting and absent capabilities.
+- Actual GTK mouse interaction verified inactive-split targeting, Visual and Select copying, Insert pasting, terminal input pasting, terminal-to-editor targeting, hiding jobs with one or multiple windows, and cancellation of the native Stop Job confirmation.
+All GUI state and jobs used temporary fixtures.
+- A simple file popup took **32 ms** on first use and **28 ms median** across 25 subsequent rebuilds on this host.
+This measures menu construction without spelling suggestions, not application startup or display latency.
+- The four static menu-contract tests and `git diff --check` passed.

 ## Automatic folder sessions — 2026-09-16

 Plain GVim launches resume the last native session associated with their startup